 General admission costs $5 per person for ages 13-64, $4 for seniors, and $2 for children.
 One of the best activities here is feeding the koi fish.
 So, make sure to purchase fish food at the temple entrance.

-As far as where to take photos here, two of the most popular spots are the red bridge at the entrance and the bench in front of the temple.
+Regarding where to take photos, two of the most popular spots are the red bridge at the entrance and the bench in front of the temple.
 A quick note: Byodo-In can get busy–especially on the weekends–so you’ll need to be patient to capture a photo without many other visitors around.

 If you’re looking for a stunning restaurant for dinner on Oahu, you must visit Haleiwa Joe’s during your trip.
 This chain has two locations on the island: one in Haleiwa and one in Kaneohe.
 Although the food is excellent at both, our favorite is the Kaneohe (Haiku Gardens) locale.